DigitalRuby/MailDemon/README.md

 Setup Instructions:
 - Download code, open in Visual Studio, set release configuration.
 - Update appsettings.json with your settings.
 I recommend an SSL certificate.
 Lets encrypt is a great option.
+Make sure to set the users to something other than the default.
 - Right click on project, select 'publish' option.
 - Find the publish folder (right click on project and open in explorer), then browse to bin/release/publish/netcoreapp and make sure it looks good.
 - If you don't want to install .NET core, set your publish profile to "self contained".